Matthew-Pidlysny/9-The-Final-Chapter/README.md

 # 14:  Recipy

 Hey Kids!
 Wanna learn something REAL neat over the rest of the year?
 Well, you learned about 1, and 2, and the rest (I guess?) and then some adding and subtracting, but now it's time to learn the numbers on a different level.
 We predict your brains will get SO HUGE (Not literally) that you'll be just, as they might say, Naturally Genius?
 Come on over, let's see what we got!
 And yes, the program is a Recipe!
 It's a mix of Reciprocals (Yeah, resi-ho-huh?) and a language called Python!
 And to make it even better, we mixed in C Plus Plus (Another language) for the construction of this project.
 It's a good modeler, something you'll be learning to do after you finish this program!

+# 15:  Unrh

+Named after a mystical altar, the knowledge stemming from our research tote called Quantum Zeno reveals a deeper connection between numbers.
+We wxplain how to start, how to go on, and how to end with numbers in a fancy, intuitive and AI enhanced manner.
+Dig in, you'll be counting all over again, or not as the satire goes...